ulokojude/Foliohub/readme.md

 ## 🏗️ Architecture Overview

-The application is structured into three main layers:

-## 🏗️ Architecture Overview

 The system operates as a single unified frontend communicating with a central backend API to handle both dynamic viewing and content management:

 clone repository to see the architect diagram clearly